A former officer grapples with the reality of our broken police culture

 3. Toxic Leadership and the Hierarchy of Power: Contributing to a Dangerous Culture

-Part II: The Pathway Back to Servanthood and Peace
+Part 2: The Pathway Back to Servanthood and Peace

 5. Servant Leadership and Followership: Foundations for Police Leadership